-United Way works to help every child succeed in school and life.
+United Way fights for every child to succeed in school and life.

 Teachers estimate that over 30% and in some cases up to 50% of children are not ready when they arrive at their first day of kindergarten.
-Only four school districts out of 14 in Champaign County met the No Child Left Behind guideline for 3rd grade reading.
+Nearly 40% of local children are not reading at grade level in 3rd grade.
 Up to third grade children are learning to read.
 From third grade on they are reading to learn.
 According to the most recent data, this county is the most educated in the state of Illinois.
 And yet, almost 62% attending the local community college for the first time enroll in remedial reading, writing or math courses.

 We can’t focus on high school alone.
 High school dropouts are 12 years in the making, usually starting early childhood education behind schedule.
 United Way's model focuses on supportive communities, effective schools and strong families — strategies and approaches rooted in research.
 Tackling the education challenge requires reframing education on a birth to 21 continuum.